BotYue/CSE-398-25Sp-SU/Lab Note Collection/Week 3 Pi set-up.md

 Python is default installed in Pi OS.
 Code editor "Thonny" is also default installed in Pi OS.
 You may also install other code editor such as VS Code (in Pi-Apps) if you prefer.
 - [ ] **Write simple Python code**
-Write a simple Python code in the editor to meeting requirements:
+  Write a simple Python code in the editor to meet requirements:
   - [ ] Use shebang (Unix) format
-  - [ ] Prints the storage size and IP address of your Pi 5 Then execute the code in the terminal.
+  - [ ] Prints the storage size and IP address of your Pi 5

+  Then execute the code in the terminal.

 <span style="color: red;">:tada: **Check Point 2**</span>
 show lab staff the output in the terminal.